- Air Ambulance

 All Medicall Ambulance Service staff are security cleared and and vetted by An Garda Siochána's (the Irish Police Force) Central Vetting Unit.

-All operational EMTs, Paramedics & Advanced Paramedics are registered with the Pre-Hospital Emergency Care Council (PHECC) and are authorised by them to operate to their latest Clinical Practice Guidelines (2014 CPGs).
+All operational EMTs, Paramedics & Advanced Paramedics are registered with the Pre-Hospital Emergency Care Council (PHECC) and are authorised by them to operate to their latest Clinical Practice Guidelines (2017 CPGs - Updated February 2018).

-All EMT, Paramedic & Advanced Paramedic drivers have successfully completed the Pre-Hospital Emergency Care Council (PHECC) Level 1 Advanced Driving Course.
+All EMT, Paramedic & Advanced Paramedic drivers have successfully completed the Pre-Hospital Emergency Care Council (PHECC) Level 1 Advanced Driving Course and/or ESDS Level 1/2.

 As a leading provider of professional ambulance services, all Medicall Ambulance staff companywide are committed to lifelong learning and Continuous Professional Development.
 Most of this training can now be provided 'in-house' by our Training Institute where they regularly engage in training and recertification programmes (see our Education tab on this site).